karshatmosera/djangogpt/Django-ChatGPT-Interface/README.md

 # Django-ChatGPT-Interface
-A simple, clean django site for interacting with GPT-3.5-Turbo.
+A simple, clean django site for interacting with text-davinci-003.

 1. Install Python, Django and the 'openai' python module.
-2. Paste your API key in the views.py file.
+2. Create secrets.toml file in app directory and add chatgpt api_key
 3. Run Django commands to migrate and runserver.